Walker-TW/Mazes/DesignDoc.md

 - Cyprus Testing?
   - Allows mocking of moue movement

-* Ability to sense mouse cursor
+* Ability to sense mouse cursor X

   - Chop the Area into a grid?
   - Which is auto fitted